 Club Car recommends the use of the IQDM handset for troubleshooting vehicles equipped with the Excel electrical system.
 Troubleshooting Guide 1 is to be used in conjunction with the IQDM handset.
-See IQ Display Module (IQDM) and IQDM-P Diagnostics: Excel System with ERIC Charging on page 11-1 for operating instructions.
+See for operating instructions.
 See following WARNING.

 • The vehicle operator should not monitor the IQDM while the vehicle is in motion.
 A technician can monitor the IQDM while traveling as a passenger in the vehicle.
 Failure to heed this warning could result in severe personal injury or death.